 Three unspoken fears about bankruptcy

-Thirty five years of talking with people who’d rather be anywhere other than meeting a bankruptcy lawyer lead me to a theory.
+Thirty eight years of talking with people who’d rather be anywhere other than meeting a bankruptcy lawyer lead me to a theory.

 I think they fear

 - the future with bankruptcy on their record

 Filing bankruptcy passes nominal ownership of everything you have, outside of some kinds of retirement assets, to the Chapter 7 trustee for the benefit of your creditors.
 Not really reassuring on its face.